-Faulkner University's Birmingham campus is conveniently located at 4524 Southlake Parkway in Hoover, AL, near Valleydale Road and I-65.
+Faulkner University's Birmingham campus is conveniently located at 2200 Riverchase Parkway between US 31 and I65S about a mile south of the Galleria.
 Access if from US31 or I65.
-The campus has instructional space, laboratory space, resource room, technology and learning resource rooms as well as administrative offices.
+The campus has instructional space, laboratory space, resource room, technology and learning resource rooms as well as administrative offices...